top of page

 DANYEL SURRENCY JONES

-As a former executive at Amazon for Worldwide Stores, Danyel led strategy and execution for recruiting, identifying, classifying, merchandising, and scaling for small businesses inside Amazon's global store.
-She oversaw Amazon's $150 million Black Business Accelerator (BBA) initiative, which under her transformational leadership became a performance-based program generating more than $1 billion in gross merchandise sales and double-digit year-over-year growth.
+Danyel oversaw Amazon’s $150 million Black Business Accelerator (BBA) commitment, which under her transformational leadership became a performance-based engine generating more than $1 billion in gross merchandise sales and delivering double-digit year-over-year growth.

 Prior to Amazon, Danyel was the Co-Founder and CEO of POWERHANDZ, a sports technology company she built from concept to global commercialization in over 180 countries.
 Under her leadership, she developed patented technology, built global manufacturing, and supply chain infrastructure, and expanded distribution into five major retail channels.